temirov/turnstile/ISSUES.md

       - Status: Replaced verification endpoints and examples with Turnstile-hosted URLs and scrubbed vendor-specific wording from docs.
 - [x] [TS-10] Rebrand the service as Ephemeral Token Service (ETS), rename binaries, and update all URLs to `ets.mprlab.com`, including integrations under `tools/mprlab-gateway/`.
       - Status: Updated code, docs, SDK, and gateway integrations to emit ETS naming, env vars, and `ets.mprlab.com` endpoints.
+- [x] [TS-12] `/api/*` requests bypass the gateway.
+      - `http.ServeMux` patterns without a trailing slash only match the exact path.
+The server registers `/api` but not `/api/`, so `/api/search` or `/api/generate` fall through to a 404 despite the README promising multi-route support.
+      - Register subtree handlers for `/api/` alongside the existing `/api` route and add regression coverage proving nested paths proxy correctly.
+      - Status: Added `/api/` handler, kept `/api`, and introduced `TestNewHTTPServer_RoutesApiSubpaths` to assert nested routes return the DPoP 401 instead of 404.
+- [ ] [TS-11] Propagate the same renames from TS-10 in the nested tools/mprlab-gateway repo (service name, .env.ets, ETS image tag) and push that project’s branch when ready—the files were updated locally but remain outside this commit.